 • If a bug causes a significant performance issue, it will be patched and will not follow the process.

-Endpoints tagged as alpha or beta do not fall under this guidance.
+Endpoints and tables tagged as alpha or beta do not fall under this guidance.
 See next section for details on these endpoints.

-What do alpha and beta mean in the API and Events?
+What do alpha and beta mean in the API, Warehouse, and Events?

-When we are actively iterating on functionality in the API and Events system, and many times we want to expose new functionality before we finish iteration to get feedback from our users.
-When an endpoint or event is in alpha or beta, it means we aren't entirely sure if this is how we want to reflect the data model or expose the functionality, and we want the flexibility to keep iterating.
+When we are actively iterating on functionality in the API, Warehouse, and Events systems, we often want to expose new functionality before we finish iteration to get feedback from our users.
+When an endpoint, table, or event is in alpha or beta, it means we aren't entirely sure if this is how we want to reflect the data model or expose the functionality, and we want the flexibility to keep iterating.
 Expectations for each are listed below.

-Generally, we bring an endpoint or event into beta because we know we want to have the functionality, but we still want the flexibility to change models.
+Generally, we bring an endpoint, table, or event into beta because we know we want to have the functionality, but we still want the flexibility to change models.
 Breaking changes happen more than normal, but aren't frequent.
 We give a 30 day deprecation period prior to removing the old behavior.

-These endpoints or events are mostly locked in, but we might have to slightly change it due to a variety of reasons.
+These endpoints, tables, or events are mostly locked in, but we might have to slightly change it due to a variety of reasons.
 We don't recommend using these for production use cases unless you are closely monitoring the use and ready to adapt on short notice if necessary.

-As an example, we’ve really only utilized this to change the name of endpoints and events or specific fields in the payload.
+As an example, we’ve really only utilized this to change the name of endpoints, tables, and events or specific fields in the payload.
 We haven’t previously made large architectural shifts while in beta.

-You should not use alpha endpoints or events for anything other than testing and evaluation.
+You should not use alpha endpoints, tables, or events for anything other than testing and evaluation.
 We highly encourage you to provide feedback on them, as it is the most impactful time to do so!

 What about the Benchling SDK?